Creating a Safe and Fun Daycare Environment: A Provider Guide

 5. Maintain Cleanliness and Hygiene

-A clean daycare isn’t just welcoming—it’s crucial for preventing the spread of illness.
+A clean daycare isn't just welcoming — it's crucial for preventing the spread of illness.
 Sanitize high-touch surfaces, toys, and play areas daily.
 Teach children good hygiene habits, like washing hands before meals and after playtime.

 - Pro Tip: Keep a checklist for daily cleaning tasks to stay on top of hygiene standards.
+Post it somewhere parents can see — visible accountability is a small but real trust signal.

 6. Foster Social and Emotional Safety